franck01081991/ubuntu-autoinstall/README.en.md

 - **Automated rendering**: Ansible + Jinja2 generate `user-data` and `meta-data` in `baremetal/autoinstall/generated/<target>/`.
-- **Reproducible builds**: idempotent scripts in `baremetal/scripts/` create seed and full ISOs from the rendered artefacts.
+- **Reproducible builds**: idempotent scripts in `baremetal/scripts/` create seed and full ISOs from the rendered files.
 - **GitOps validation**: CI confirms that every hardware profile and declared host renders consistent `user-data` and `meta-data`.
 Teams can then assemble their ISO locally or through a dedicated image factory.